Hopf BiGalois Theory for Hopf Algebroids: Introduction

 For a left bialgebroid $\mathcal{L}$ over a noncommutative ring $B$, a left $\mathcal{L}$-Galois extension can be defined in a natural way: The definition requires bijectivity of the "Galois map" which can be written down by the same formula as in the ordinary Hopf case, although now not only the source but also the target is a tensor product over a possibly noncommutative algebra rather than the base field.
 However, there is no obvious definition of a Hopf Galois extension on the right-hand side; the direct analog of the canonical map in the definition of "Galois" for the ordinary Hopf case is not well defined in the Hopf algebroid case.
 This makes it impossible to arrive at a naive direct generalization of the notion of Hopf biGalois extension as in \cite{schau5} to the Hopf algebroid setting.

-To deal with this problem we rather study anti-right $\mathcal{L}$-Galois extensions.
+To deal with this problem we study anti-right $\mathcal{L}$-Galois extensions.
 A short definition of this notion is that $P$ is an anti-right $\mathcal{L}$-Galois extension iff it is a left $\mathcal L^\cop$-Galois extension over the co-opposite bialgebroid.
 If $\mathcal L$ is an ordinary Hopf algebra with bijective antipode, it was already observed in \cite{schneider} that the Galois and anti-Galois conditions are equivalent; in the Hopf algebroid case however, only one of them is defined for left comodule algebras, and only the other one is defined for right comodule algebras.

-As a regular left comodule of itself, $\mathcal{L}$ is a left Hopf algebroid, if and only if $\BB\subseteq \mathcal{L}$ is a left $\BB$-Galois extension.
+A $B$-bialgeroid $\CL$ is a left Hopf algebroid iff the obvious left $\CL$-comodule algebra $\CL$ is a left $\CL$-Galois extension of $\BB$.
 In the case of ordinary bialgebras this condition is equivalent to the existence of an antipode.
-Similarly, as a regular right $\cL$-comodule, $\cL$ is an anti-left Hopf algebroid if and only if $B\subseteq \mathcal{L}$ is an anti-right $\cL$-Galois extension.
+Similarly, $\CL$ is an anti-left Hopf algebroid if and only if $B\subseteq \mathcal{L}$ is an anti-right $\cL$-Galois extension.
 In the ordinary bialgebra case this is equivalent to the existence of a skew antipode.
 In particular the condition on a bialgebroid to be both a left Hopf algebroid and an anti-left Hopf algebroid is equivalent, in the ordinary bialgebra case, to having a bijective antipode.
 We will also see that under some faithful flatness conditions, a bialgebroid admitting a left Galois (resp.\ anti-right Galois) extension is necessarily (anti-)Hopf, similarly to the classical case.

 For a classical Hopf algebra $H$ with bijective antipode and a left $H$-comodule $P$, one can always make $P$ into a right $H$ comodule, by defining the right coaction $\delta:p\to p\z\ot S^{-1}(p\mo)$.
 In fact this construction can be generalized to Hopf algebroids in absence of an antipode (and under some mild flatness conditions).
 This was shown in \cite{CGK16}; the general result best suited to our purposes is due to Chemla \cite{C20}.